thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Change the chart title to "Air Quality";'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-7-pe.png
-        title: 'Check "Min", "Max" and "Average" options in the "Show values" section to display these statistics on the chart;'
+        title: 'Set the "Bottom" legend position and check "Min", "Max" and "Average" options in the "Show values" section to display these statistics on the chart;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-8-pe.png
         title: 'Clear the "Card border radius" value.
 Click "Add";'